fable-compiler/fable-compiler.github.io/docsrc/your-fable-project/testing.md

   },
 }
 ```
-And now run with single command :
+And now run with a single command:
 ```bash
   npm test
 ```